evolvedbinary/jvnet-jaxb-maven-plugin/README.md

 The plugin from which this was forked has been commonly known as the: *"jvnet JAXB2 Plugin"*.

-The purpose of our fork is to add support for JAXB 3.
+The purpose of our fork is to add support for JAXB 3 and 4.

 ### Notes on Licensing
 The forks from which this project came claim that it is licensed under a [BSD-2 Clause](https://opensource.org/licenses/BSD-2-Clause) license.